DSRF Financial Assistance

-The Down Syndrome Resource Foundation (DSRF) is pleased to provide a special Children & Youth Bursary Program to assist families with the cost of DSRF programs during the COVID-19 crisis.
+The Down Syndrome Resource Foundation (DSRF) is pleased to provide financial support to assist families with the cost of DSRF programs.

-The Bursary Program was originally established by DSRF Board Director George Klukas, who believes financial difficulties should not be a barrier for families to access DSRF’s programs.
-The program is made possible by the continued support of Mr. Klukas, other major donors, and the Triple-21 Bursary Program which directs 21% of funds donated by individuals and corporations who participate in the monthly giving campaign directly to bursaries.
+DSRF's financial assistance program was originally established by DSRF Board Director, George Klukas, who believes financial difficulties should not be a barrier for families to access DSRF’s programs.
+The program is made possible by the continued support of Mr. Klukas, other major donors, and the Triple-21 Bursary Program which directs 21% of funds donated by individuals and corporations who participate in the monthly giving campaign directly to financial assistance.

-2. Child must be a resident of British Columbia for a minimum of 3 months;
+2. Recipient applicant must be a resident of British Columbia for a minimum of 3 months;

-3. Child must have a diagnosis of Down syndrome;
+3. Recipient applicant must have a diagnosis of Down syndrome;

-5. Applicant (or applicant family) accounts with DSRF must be current.
-Those with accounts in arrears are ineligible to receive bursaries.
+4. Applicant (or applicant family) accounts with DSRF must be current; those with accounts in arrears are ineligible to receive bursaries;

 Applications are being accepted on a rolling basis until further notice.
 You must submit your application and supporting documents by email to email@example.com.